 Students who have overpaid upon withdrawal will be refunded along with their deposit.
 However, if a student has underpaid upon withdrawal, their deposit will be offset against the outstanding amount and they will be invoiced for any remaining balance.

-For more information relating to Withdrawals, please visit the Withdrawal FAQ's section of the Student Support website.
+For more information relating to Withdrawals, please visit the Withdrawal FAQs section created by Student Support & Careers Services.